z3rotto/easyfix.github.io/README.md

 This project now includes a small Node.js proxy to keep your API key secure.
 You can also provide your own Google API key directly in the app settings for testing.

+The interface shows a short onboarding on first launch explaining the main features.
+A button in the settings tab allows you to view the tutorial again.

 ## Development setup

 1. Install dependencies with `npm install`.